-- · the executive's target award; - the goals set for the Company; - the payout amounts established by the Compensation Committee which correspond to Threshold, Target and Maximum levels of performance; and - the Compensation Committee's determination of the extent to which the goals were met.
+- the executive's target award; - the goals set for the Company; - the payout amounts established by the Compensation Committee which correspond to Threshold, Target and Maximum levels of performance; and - the Compensation Committee's determination of the extent to which the goals were met.

-Effective for 2017, the Compensation Committee approved company-wide core diluted earnings per share and efficiency ratio as underlying performance parameters for the CIP, and developed corresponding threshold, target, and maximum performance levels for each measure.
+For 2018, company-wide core diluted earnings per share and efficiency ratio were approved as underlying performance parameters for the CIP for Messrs.
+Makris, Fehlman, Casteel, Massanelli, Burrow, and Funke; and pretax earnings associated with the Company's Southeast Division was approved as the underlying performance parameter for the CIP for Mr. Ledbetter.
+The Committee developed corresponding threshold, target, and maximum performance levels for each measure.
 The Committee also set target annual incentive opportunities for each named executive officer, measured as a percentage of base salary.

 Threshold and maximum payout opportunities, at 50% and 200% of target, were established for each performance goal.
 No portion of the annual incentive payout is guaranteed.
 If threshold core diluted earnings per share or threshold efficiency ratio performance levels are not achieved, no payouts will be made under the CIP for that plan goal.
 To incent CIP participants to make decisions that have positive long-term impact on the Company, even at the expense of short-term results, and to prevent unusual gains and losses from having too great an impact on plan payouts, the Compensation Committee retained discretion to exclude items impacting comparability from company-wide results and adjust actual results for specific items that occurred during the plan year.
-Further, the Compensation Committee reserves the right to adjust the amount payable under the CIP in accordance with any standard or on any other basis (including a discretionary basis), as the Compensation Committee may determine.
+In addition, the final payouts for Messrs.
+Funke and Ledbetter were eligible for negative adjustments based on certain asset quality and compliance metrics.
+Further, the Compensation Committee reserves the right to adjust the amount payable under the CIP in accordance with any standard or on any other basis (including an individual discretionary basis up to 25%), as the Compensation Committee may determine.
+With the exception of Mr. Ledbetter's performance criteria, which were adjusted from a variety of individual performance factors in 2017 to the use of pre-tax earnings for the Company's Southeast Division in 2018 (in order to better align his incentive with his area of oversight), the 2018 CIP plan design is consistent with the design implemented in 2017.